 Winner of four Olivier Awards, including Best New Musical, Come From Away has taken the West End by storm.
 Playing to nightly standing ovations at London’s Phoenix Theatre, Come From Away also has celebrated widespread acclaim.

-The musical has celebrated widespread acclaim, not least bagging the Outstanding Broadway Musical award at the 2017 Outer Critics Circle Awards and the coveted Tony Award for Best Direction of a Musical, won by Christopher Ashley – who returns to direct the UK production.
+As well as the Olivier Award wins in the UK, the show has previously been awards the Outstanding Broadway Musical at the 2017 Outer Critics Circle Awards and the coveted Tony Award for Best Direction of a Musical, won by Christopher Ashley – who returns to direct the UK production.
 Breaking records on Broadway, across the United States, and into Canada, the show has proven to be a sell-out success.

 With a story based on the beauty of humanity in the face of tragedy, here’s what you need to know about Come From Away.

 In the immediate aftermath of the 9/11 terror attacks in the United States, 38 planes are diverted to the small community of Gander, Newfoundland, Canada.
 Met by 7,000 strangers, the people of Gander battle with mistrust and unease to offer hope and homes to those uprooted from their everyday lives.
 The musical explores the interpersonal relationships, and the positives of humanity, all blossoming on the Canadian island.

 As director Christopher Ashley told us when we caught up with him and the cast in Dublin ahead of the show’s premiere there last year, “Ultimately it’s a story about kindness and generosity and taking care of each other and it’s a real pleasure to tell that story now in a world that finds it challenging to take care of people from other cultures.”